Bookmark saved

 But something was wrong.
 And Chelsea was more afraid of not knowing than she was of damaging trust.

-Research Lab Seven was in the secure wing of Station Unity.
+Research Lab Seven was in the secure wing of Station Unity—the section built from what had once been a military frigate's engine room, where the bulkheads were three inches thick and the air still carried a faint vibration from conduit channels that had once fed plasma to gun batteries.
 Access required three forms of authentication and a DNA scan.
 The door was heavy, reinforced, designed to contain whatever happened inside.
-Whatever happened there, they didn't want it getting out.

 Lucas was waiting when Chelsea arrived.
 So was Nigel Rhodes.
 And Commander Voss.